-Every university has its own Examination Appeals Board, or COBEX (College van Beroep voor de Examens).
-The COBEX is charged primarily with evaluating decisions taken by examinations boards and examiners.
-You can also lodge an appeal with the COBEX against decisions taken by an admissions board or entrance examination committee.
-However, note that if you do not agree with an examination on the grounds of an administrative error, you do not need to appeal to the COBEX; in that case, you should discuss the error with staff at the Student Desk of your study programme.
+Every university has its own Examination Appeals Board (College van Beroep voor de Examens) or CBE for short.
+The CBE is charged primarily with evaluating decisions taken by examinations boards and examiners.
+You can also lodge an appeal with the CBE against decisions taken by an admissions board or entrance examination committee.
+However, note that if you do not agree with an examination on the grounds of an administrative error, you do not need to appeal to the CBE; in that case, you should discuss the error with staff at the Student Desk of your study programme.

 If you do not agree with a decision taken by an examinations board or examiner, you have six weeks in which to appeal it.
 An appeal may concern issues such as the following:

 - examination results;

 - examinations board decisions pursuant to a student request for e.g. an exemption or additional resits;

 - sanctions imposed for established fraud or plagiarism;